commands

 -LastUsed

-Find all jobs that haven't ran in the INT number of previous day(s)
+Finds jobs that haven't executed successfully in the specified number of days.

 Alias